-Since early 2017, there have been many calls and protests from local Muslim organizations to prosecute Meliana for committing blasphemy.
-In March 2018, the Tanjung Balai Police Force named her as a suspect for blasphemy and two months later she was arrested and detained by the Tanjung Balai Prosecutor Office.
 Blasphemy laws have often been used to stifle freedom of expression and freedom of religion in Indonesia, the country with the largest Muslim population in the world.
 Meliana is the fifth person in Indonesia to be convicted of blasphemy in 2018.

-Please write immediately in English or Bahasa Indonesia, or your own language urging the authorities to:
+Please write immediately in English or Bahasa Indonesia, or your own language:

-- Immediately and unconditionally release Meliana and all other individuals who have been convicted of blasphemy; - Ensure that Meliana and her family are given effective protection from violence or threats of violence; - Repeal or amend all blasphemy provisions set out in laws and regulations which violate the rights to freedom of expression and of thought, conscience and religion.
+- Immediately and unconditionally release Meliana and all other individuals who have been convicted of blasphemy; - Monitor the cassation appeal process and ensure that court independence and the right to a fair trial are upheld; - Repeal or amend all blasphemy provisions set out in laws and regulations which violate the rights to freedom of expression and of thought, conscience and religion.

-PLEASE SEND APPEALS BEFORE 10 OCTOBER 2018 TO:
+PLEASE SEND APPEALS BEFORE 25 DECEMBER 2018 TO: